Dr. Jason Berman

 “Cancer is not one disease, it’s many diseases,” explains Dr. Berman, an IWK pediatric oncologist and associate professor at Dalhousie Medical School.
 “There are many sub-types of each major type of cancer—the more closely we can target treatments to a particular patient’s cancer, the better we can eliminate the cancer, with fewer side effects.”

 Dr. Berman and his team are growing human cancers in zebrafish to see how the cancers behave and how they respond to an array of drugs.
-New live-cell imaging equipment to be purchased through this year’s Molly Appeal will help them take their work even further.
+New cell analysis equipment to be purchased through Dalhousie Medical Research Foundation's 2018-19 Fall Molly Appeal—as well as a genome informatics program to be partly funded by the Molly Appeal—will help them take their work even further.

-So far, Dr. Berman has grown leukemia, breast, brain, and childhood bone cancers - from cell lines and cells donated by cancer patients - in the zebrafish.
+So far, Dr. Berman has grown leukemia—including forms that are unique to children with Down Syndrome—as well as breast, brain and childhood bone cancers in the zebrafish.
 “We’re the only lab in Canada and one of few in the world doing this kind of work,” he says.
 “Pharmaceutical companies are coming to us with candidate drugs, and we’re working our way through large drug libraries, to find treatments that work.”

 Dr. Berman foresees the day when zebrafish will be a routine part of cancer treatment.
 “Within a week of implanting a patient’s cancer cells in the fish, we could be running tests to see what drugs are working best against that individual’s cancer,” he says.
 “This would revolutionize and highly personalize the clinical management of cancer.”